andrewpillar/mgrt/readme.md

     host=localhost port=5432 dbname=mydb connect_timeout=10

-sqlite3 however will accept a filepath, or the `:memory:` string, for example,
+sqlite3 however will accept a filepath.

-    -dsn :memory:
+You can also specify the `-type` and `-dsn` flags too.
+These take the same arguments as above.
+The `-db` flag however is more convenient to use.

 ## Revisions